 About

-Sara Vanderbeek is an interdisciplinary artist, curator, and advocate for sustainability and affordability in arts spaces and infrastructure, based in Austin, TX.
-Her art explores themes of place, motherhood, mental health, and trauma, and has shown in exhibitions at The Contemporary Austin, Bentonville Film Festival, Tiger Strikes Asteroid Los Angeles, and Co-Lab Projects.
+Sara Vanderbeek is an award-winning transdisciplinary artist, curator, and advocate for sustainability and affordability in arts infrastructure, based in Austin, Texas.
+Her work explores themes of place, motherhood, mental health, and trauma, and has been exhibited at institutions and festivals including The Contemporary Austin, the Bentonville Film Festival, Tiger Strikes Asteroid Los Angeles, and Co-Lab Projects.

-Vanderbeek is the Founding Executive Director & Curator of DORF, an experimental contemporary art gallery dedicated to supporting regional artists, amplifying marginalized voices, and fostering meaningful dialogues.
-Recently, DORF relocated to a new space in the Zilker Point building, thanks to a partnership between municipal and private entities, enabling the gallery to operate at just $1 per year.
+She is the Founding Executive Director and Curator of DORF, an experimental contemporary art gallery dedicated to supporting regional artists, amplifying marginalized voices, and fostering meaningful dialogue.
+DORF recently relocated to the Zilker Point building through a unique public-private partnership, enabling the gallery to operate at a symbolic rent of just $1 per year.

-As a consultant, Vanderbeek has shaped prominent public art collections, including for Texas Municipal Retirement System and University Health, with a focus on investing in Texas-based artists to strengthen local and regional economic development.
-She was a founding member and board president of ICOSA Collective, and is an active facilitator for Mid-America Arts Alliance professional development programming.
+As a consultant, Vanderbeek has shaped major public art collections—including those for the Texas Municipal Retirement System and University Health—with a focus on investing in Texas-based artists to drive local and regional economic development.
+She was a founding member and Board President of ICOSA Collective, and serves as an active facilitator for professional development programs through Mid-America Arts Alliance.

-Her artwork is held in numerous collections internationally.
-She has received grants from the City of Austin, Mid-America Arts Alliance, Christie’s Auction House, National Endowment for the Arts, and the Emily Hall Tremaine Foundation, and was a finalist for the 2022 Artpace International Artist-In-Residence Program.
-She received her BFA in printmaking from Rhode Island School of Design.
+Her artwork is held in private and institutional collections internationally, and her practice has received support from the City of Austin Economic Development Department, Mid-America Arts Alliance, Christie’s Auction House, the National Endowment for the Arts, and the Emily Hall Tremaine Foundation.
+Vanderbeek holds a BFA from the Rhode Island School of Design.

 CONTACT ME